aadeexyz/aptos-vault/README.md

 The `deposit<CoinType>(account: &signer, amount: u64)` function can be called to deposit coins into the vault.

+It takes the `reference to signer` of the account that want's deposit and `amount` they want to deposit as it's parameters.

+The function will `abort` if the user doesn't have enough Coins in their account.

 ```move
 public entry fun deposit<CoinType>(
     account: &signer,